Keto Hot Chocolate Recipe

 This post may contain affiliate links.
 See my disclosure policy.

-There’s a very specific kind of cold that makes me want hot chocolate.
-Not the “I need a jacket” cold, but the bone-deep kind where your hands won’t warm up and the only thing that will warm them up is a cup of hot cocoa.
-This is the drink I make when that hits…not from a packet, not overly sweet, and definitely not watery.
+There’s a specific kind of cold that makes me want hot chocolate.
+Not the “I need a jacket” cold, but the bone-deep kind where your hands won’t warm up and the only fix is wrapping them around a warm mug.
+This is what I make when that hits.
+Not from a packet, not overly sweet, and not watery.

 Low-carb hot chocolate